muditm006/daily-pennsylvanian-basic-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Modifications to The Template

+URL Change: The request now targets the sports section of the site by using https://www.thedp.com/section/sports.

+Search Rule Update:
+Instead of looking for an <a> tag with the frontpage-link class, it now looks for a <h3> tag with a standard-link class using soup.find("h3", class_="standard-link").

+These modifications ensure that we can succesfully extract the first sports headline from the Daily Pennsylvanian's Sports Section.

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: